-In contrast to the vastness of Tales From Topographic Oceans, "Turn Of The Century" (the fourth movement of Fundamental Affirmation) is Yes at their most intimate: a sculptor's haunting elegy over the death of his wife from Going For The One, released in 1977 at the end of what Bill Martin calls their main sequence.
+In contrast to the vastness of Tales From Topographic Oceans, "Turn Of The Century" (the fourth movement of Fundamental Affirmation) is Yes at their most intimate: a sculptor's haunting elegy over the death of his wife from Going For The One, released in 1977 at the end of what Bill Martin calls the "main sequence" of Yes music.

 Two examples: in the first twenty measures the lower voice sounds a pattern of A-G-B-G-A-D-B-E-C-A while the upper voice follows the melody sounded by the guitar in the introduction to the song; and the run in measures 29-32 provides an ornamented transition into the melody ("realizing a form out of stone") beginning at measure 33.

 Aside from these embellishments, my interpretation hews fairly closely to the Yes original until measure 99, when I add an arpreggiated interlude that ventures up to the 22nd fret before cycling back around to the introduction at measure 119.